mhoye/city99/README.md

 set my current console font to that font, and show me a table of all of its glyphs."

+You can you can see the output of showconsolefont in "city99.jpg", created with Gunnar Monell's very useful ['fbgrab'](https://github.com/GunnerMonell/fbgrab) utility.

 On Debian, the default set of console fonts are in /usr/share/consolefonts/.
 If you copy city99.psu into that folder, you can set your console font with